LSdata/kronoberg-tourist-chatbot/README.md

-# Kronoberg Tourist Chatbot with Facebook Messenger
+# Kronoberg Tourist Chatbot with Facebook Messenger platform

-Group project in course Adaptive and Semantic Webhooks Linnaeus Univeristy
+This is our group project in the course Adaptive and Semantic Webhooks at Linnaeus Univeristy.

+The chatbot users can chat with the bot and get information about Kronoberg that can be good to know when traveling to Kronoberg as a tourist.

+Group members: Linnea Strågefors, Nurane Kuqi and Natali Asher